Global perspective and respect for diversity

 - Employees will take an interest in, and responsibility for, their own health.

-We have established a Central Safety and Health Committee (chaired by executive officer and chief general manager of Human Resources & General Affairs Center and comprising occupational health physicians, representative supervisors of manufacturing, technology, and administrative divisions, and the labor union, among others) and formulate medium-term and annual plans to promote health measures.
+To promote health measures, we have established the Central Safety and Health Committee (chaired by executive officer and chief general manager of Human Resources & General Affairs Center and comprising occupational health physicians, representative supervisors of manufacturing, technology, and administrative divisions, and the labor union, among others).
+We evaluate how well we are promoting health and productivity management, make any necessary improvements, and formulate medium-term and annual plans.
 We discuss implementation of specific measures at the Health Promotion Team Meeting (comprising the Human Resources Division, occupational health physicians, the Health Promotion Center, and occupational health nurses, among others), and we use achievement indicators to review the implementation status as we move forward.
 We also hold monthly health policy joint promotion meetings with the health insurance society to discuss collaboration on measures.

 Health Checkups and Follow-up Measures